Free boundary regularity and well-posedness of physical solutions to the supercooled Stefan problem: Jump times for physical solutions and backward propagation of oscillation

 \section{Jump times for physical solutions and backward propagation of oscillation}

 This section is dedicated to the proof of Theorem \ref{thm: jumps}.
-Namely, we will prove that, for any physical solution $\Lambda$, no positive time $t_{1}$ can be an accumulation point for the set of discontinuities of $\Lambda$.
-We first observe that, in view of the non-degeneracy estimates of the previous section, the jumps cannot accumulate to the right of $t_1$. \begin{lem} Let $\Lambda$ be a physical solution to \eqref{supercooled eqs}, and let $u$ be given by \eqref{u defi}.
+Namely, we will prove that, for any physical solution $\Lambda$, no positive time $t_{0}$ can be an accumulation point for the set of discontinuities of $\Lambda$.
+We first observe that, in view of the nondegeneracy estimates of the previous section, the jumps cannot accumulate to the right of $t_0$. \begin{lem} Let $\Lambda$ be a physical solution to \eqref{supercooled eqs}, let $u$ be given by \eqref{u defi}, and let $t_0>0$.
 There exists $\vep>0$ such that $\Lambda\in C^{1}((t_0,t_0+\vep))$, $u \in C(\R \times (t_0,t_0+\vep))$, and

-\begin{proof} By Proposition \ref{prop: monotonicity changes}, for every $t>0$, $u(\cdot,t^-)$ changes monotonicity at most finitely many times on compact subsets of $(\Lambda_t,\infty)$.
+\begin{proof} By Proposition \ref{prop: monotonicity changes}, for every $t>0$, $u(\cdot,t-)$ changes monotonicity at most finitely many times on compact subsets of $(\Lambda_t,\infty)$.
 The result then follows directly by applying \cite[Thm.
-1.1]{delarue} to the unique physical solution on $[t_0,\infty)$ with initial density $u(\cdot,t_0^-)/\int_{\R}u(\cdot,t_0^-)$. \end{proof} \end{lem} \begin{rem}For the benefit of the reader, we observe that, formally, \eqref{velocity boundary} follows by differentiating with respect to time the identity
+1.1]{delarue} to the unique physical solution on $[t_0,\infty)$ with initial density $u(\cdot,t_0-)/\int_{\R}u(\cdot,t_0-)$. \end{proof} \end{lem} \begin{rem}For the benefit of the reader, we observe that, formally, \eqref{velocity boundary} follows by differentiating with respect to time the identity